visdesignlab/upset-app/advanced.md

 ![UpSet plot aggregated by sets.]({{path}}/aggregate_sets.png)

-Aggregation by sets gives a nice overview of the properties of the set, and selectively uncollapsing, as done for the “Action” genre here, enables analysts to inspect the composition of individual sets.
+Aggregation by sets gives a nice overview of the properties of the set, and selectively un-collapsing, as done for the “Action” genre here, enables analysts to inspect the composition of individual sets.

 ### Aggregate by Degree
 ![UpSet plot aggregated by degree.]({{path}}/aggregate_degree.png)